 DOCUMENTATION

-Alloc is a GPU intelligence layer for ML training.
-It estimates VRAM requirements, detects bottlenecks, and recommends right-sized hardware, so you stop burning money on mis-provisioned runs.
+Alloc is a training pipeline intelligence layer for ML teams.
+It diagnoses bottlenecks across data loading, communication, and GPU utilization, recommends parallelism strategies, estimates VRAM, and right-sizes hardware — so you stop burning money on mis-provisioned runs.
 No code changes required.

 FROM ALLOCGUY